ml4198/linear_models/linear_models.md

 Let’s look at the result… note: these are not very practical

-Let’s look a the result better…
+Let’s look at the result better…

 ``` r
 broom::glance(fit)